kdoore/CS1335-Documentation/paddle.rst

 ======================

 In the previous section, we reviewed Daniel `Shiffman's`_ Rain Game, Object-Oriented Game.
 Now, we want to customize the game to make it a bit more interesting.
-The first change we'll make is to add a paddle that can catch or hit the falling objects.
+The next change we'll make is to add a paddle that can catch or hit the falling objects.
 If we allow the objects to bounce, then that could provide a user with extra scoring opportunities.
 For now, let's just look at how we can implement a paddle that moves left and right in response to keyboard input.